Dhruvarora13/CodingQues/README.md

 9. Write a code in java to fing Total rain water Trapped?    --TrapingRainWater.java
 10. Write the code in Java to Print the Spiral Matrix from a 4x4 Matrix?      -- SpiralMatrix.java

+11. Write the code in Java to Print the Spiral Matrix from a nxm Matrix?      -- SpiralMatrix3x3.java